AnushaAbdulla/research_tabar/Explanations.md

 Here we passs convent into it, which means we are "wrapping" the convent with DataParallel;

 **wrapping** is extending the existing behavior without altering it.

+this is basically and efficiency statement, as we are tryign to split the computation between GPUs rather than doing it all at once.